 The result is that some amount of water always gets behind the veneer, a reality mitigated by a free-draining, nominal 1-inch-wide cavity between the brick and the structural frame (Fig. 1, below).
 With through-wall flashing and proper weeps, that gap allows incidental water to escape and significantly reduces moisture-related problems.
 Weep holes also help keep the drainage cavity dry through passive airflow.

 Weep holes are not only needed at the base of the walls, but also below windowsills, at all lintels (including those over garage doors and window and door heads), and where horizontal structural elements such as balconies and terraces interrupt the drainage plane.

 If the drainage cavity or weep holes are blocked, water gets trapped and will eventually work its way past even the best-detailed WRB.
 I’ve heard horror stories about pest intrusion, rot and mold, and even a builder buying back a home after trapped water caused catastrophic damage.

 - The Right Way to Waterproof Recessed Windows in Concrete Block Walls

 - How to Manage Moisture in Walls: Tips for Designing and Building

 3 Ways to Manage Moisture in Brick Veneer Walls

 1. Use Mortar Cleanouts to Help Keep Drainage Cavities Mortar-Free

-The best way to keep the drainage cavity mortar-free is to use mortar cleanouts—a matter of leaving out every other brick at the base of the wall.
+The best way to keep the wall's drainage cavity mortar-free is to use mortar cleanouts—a matter of leaving out every other brick at the base of the wall.